bramstroker/homeassistant-powercalc/docs/source/sensor-types/virtual-power-manual.rst

 For all the possible options see the strategy sections as linked above, :doc:`/configuration/sensor-configuration` and the rest of the Powercalc documentation.

+Adding a sensor using the YAML method will not add the Powercalc integration page.
+Only entities created with the GUI will appear there.
+The sensor will functionally be the same, and you can find it in the global entities list.

 .. important::

     After changing the configuration you'll need to restart HA to get your power sensors to appear.